skriegman/ppsn_2016/README.md

-Evolving Spatially Aggregated Features from Satellite Imagery for Regional Modeling
+Evolving Spatially Aggregated Features From Satellite Imagery for Regional Modeling
 --------------------
 This repository contains the code used for experiments presented in the following paper: